linyuhongg/bountytasks/README.md

       - Healthcheck - Validate that server (if exists) is functional by either invoking a set of healthcheck endpoints or using tools such as curl or netcat.
       - Unit Tests - A set of tests (e.g. unittests, pytests, etc.) associated with the repo.
       - etc.
+  - `invariant_test_paths`: An array of paths (files or directories) within `codebase`  that are executed by `run_repo_invariants.sh` (see bullet point below for more information on `run_repo_invariants.sh`).
+    - All directories/files specified under this key will be protected from modification by LM agents, to prevent agents from bypassing invariant checks - for exampling, by adding extra unit tests to meet our predetermined `invariant_thresholds`.
+    - These paths should be made as general as possible.
+For example, if `run_repo_invariants.sh` only runs `codebase/tests/test_feature_a/test_feature_a.py`, prefer setting `invariant_test_paths: ["codebase/tests"]` instead of more specific file paths whenever possible.
 - `run_repo_invariants.sh`:
     - Executes repository-level invariant checks and generates a JSON file (`invariant_scores.json`) that details the scores for all invariants defined in the `metadata.json` file.
     - This may mean adding additional files (e.g. health checks, unit tests files etc.) to the root of the `task_dir`.